Guitar: Strings

 The standard guitar has six strings, but four-, seven-, eight-, nine-, ten-, eleven-, twelve-, thirteen- and eighteen-string guitars are also available.
 Classical and flamenco guitars historically used gut strings, but these have been superseded by polymer materials, such as nylon and fluorocarbon.
 Modern guitar strings are constructed from metal, polymers, or animal or plant product materials.
-Instruments utilizing "steel" strings may have strings made from alloys incorporating steel, nickel or phosphor bronze.
+"Steel" strings may be made from alloys incorporating steel, nickel or phosphor bronze.
 Bass strings for both instruments are wound rather than monofilament.

 Pickups and electronics

 Pickups are transducers attached to a guitar that detect (or "pick up") string vibrations and convert the mechanical energy of the string into electrical energy.
 The resultant electrical signal can then be electronically amplified.
 The most common type of pickup is electromagnetic in design.
 These contain magnets that are within a coil, or coils, of copper wire.
 Such pickups are usually placed directly underneath the guitar strings.
 Electromagnetic pickups work on the same principles and in a similar manner to an electric generator.
 The vibration of the strings creates a small electric current in the coils surrounding the magnets.
 This signal current is carried to a guitar amplifier that drives a loudspeaker.

 Traditional electromagnetic pickups are either single-coil or double-coil.
 Single-coil pickups are susceptible to noise induced by stray electromagnetic fields, usually mains-frequency (60 or 50 hertz) hum.
 The introduction of the double-coil humbucker in the mid-1950s solved this problem through the use of two coils, one of which is wired in opposite polarity to cancel or "buck" stray fields.

 The types and models of pickups used can greatly affect the tone of the guitar.
 Typically, humbuckers, which are two magnet-coil assemblies attached to each other, are traditionally associated with a heavier sound.
 Single-coil pickups, one magnet wrapped in copper wire, are used by guitarists seeking a brighter, twangier sound with greater dynamic range.

 Modern pickups are tailored to the sound desired.
 A commonly applied approximation used in the selection of a pickup is that less wire (lower electrical impedance) gives a brighter sound, more wire gives a "fat" tone.
 Other options include specialized switching that produces coil-splitting, in/out of phase and other effects.
 Guitar circuits are either active, needing a battery to power their circuit, or, as in most cases, equipped with a passive circuit.

-Fender Stratocaster-type guitars generally utilize three single-coil pickups, while most Gibson Les Paul types use humbucker pickups.
+Fender Stratocaster-type guitars generally have three single-coil pickups, while most Gibson Les Paul types have humbucker pickups.